vittoriofortino84/EDTOX/README.md

 - Representation of the compounds with evidence as EDC in DEDuCT using their EDC scores.

 ## 7_2_Comparison_VAM_scores_vs_TOXPI_scores.R
-- Comparison between EDC scores with scores from TOXPI
+- Evaluation of the EDC scores by comparing them with ToxPi scores (The scores developed from ToxCast assay endpoints)

 ## 7_3_Comparison_pathway_scores_vs_TOXDB_pathway_scores.R
 Comparison between EDC scores with pathway scores from TOXDB